BobKerns/BobKerns.github.io/pages/ukraine.md

 Before addressing the questions, let me give a sense of how I come to these views.

 In 1970, I wrote Senator Harold Hughes (IA-D), asking for a subscription to the Congressional Record.
 That was my firehose introduction to a legislative-oriented view of the US political process.
-By the time I left for MIT in 1972, I had amased a wall of cheap newsprint, bound with staples, more arriving on a nearly weekly basis.
-Filled with minutae, bills,grandstanding, they varied from a slim ¼ inch to many times that, depending largely on what materials members of Congress chose to "read" into the record (i.e. ordered inserted into the Record as if read).
+By the time I left for MIT in 1972, I had amassed a wall of cheap newsprint, bound with staples, more arriving on a nearly weekly basis.
+Filled with minutiae, bills,grandstanding, they varied from a slim ¼ inch to many times that, depending largely on what materials members of Congress chose to "read" into the record (i.e. ordered inserted into the Record as if read).

-In 1971, Daniel Elseberg, a senior research associate at MIT's Center for International Studies, leaked the [Pentagon Papers](https://www.archives.gov/research/pentagon-papers) to the New York Times and the Washington Post.
+In 1971, Daniel Ellsberg, a senior research associate at MIT's Center for International Studies, leaked the [Pentagon Papers](https://www.archives.gov/research/pentagon-papers) to the New York Times and the Washington Post.
 While these papers were tied up in the courts over prior restraint, Ellsberg passed a copy to Senator Mike Gravel (AK-D).
-Denied the opportunity to read the on the floor, he convened a subcommitte hearing in which he read them into the record, followed by [this emotional commentary](https://youtu.be/bWwDGvBSUYk) (which I did not discover until the Era of YouTube).
+Denied the opportunity to read the on the floor, he convened a subcommittee hearing in which he read them into the record, followed by [this emotional commentary](https://youtu.be/bWwDGvBSUYk) (which I did not discover until the Era of YouTube).

 The relevance of this background will become clear further along.